kamalnour/adatastory/index.md

 ![Self_C](assets/img/self_countries.png)
 ![Self_A](assets/img/self_avg.png)

-We obtain the same general results : a shift upwards after the first Covid death and the first lockdown.
+We obtain the same general results : a general shift upwards after the first Covid death and the first lockdown.
 We will now move onto to DiD analysis in order to get more conclusive results.

 ### Results

 The global pandemic left its mark on Maslow's pyramid, particularly on its top three categories.
 To understand the extent of this impact, we turn to our reliable DiD tool for quantification.
 It enables us to understand exactly how strongly these categories were impacted, and which ones were most attractive for people.

 ![did_top3](assets/img/did_top3.png)

 Examining the data, a notable trend surfaces.
 Despite the challenges, the pandemic had a positive effect on pageviews in all three top categories of Maslow's pyramid.
 Notably, Self-Actualization experienced the most significant increase.